 Water glass

-Depending on the type, the raw materials are mixed in the desired ratio and converted into water glass in the alkali silicate synthesis.
+Depending on the type, the starting materials are mixed in the desired ratio and converted into water glass in the alkali silicate synthesis.
 Since impurities negatively affect the melting process and product properties, raw materials of high purity are used.

 Sound velocity measurement with LiquiSonic® 40

-Water glass is made by melting highly purified quartz sand (SiO2) with alkali carbonate (Na2CO3 or K2CO3) is produced.
+Water glass is produced by melting highly purified quartz sand (SiO2) with alkali carbonate (Na2CO3 or K2CO3) is produced.
 The raw material mixture is continuously melted in a melting tank at 1200 °C to 1500 °C. The molten alkali silicate is cooled on a conveyor belt by spraying with water.
 The cooled fragments are dissolved in an autoclave at 4 - 5 bar and 140 - 150 °C until the desired density and viscosity are reached.

 Typical measurement ranges: